Atopy (Allergies) in Dogs

 Preventive Care

-Atopy probably is an inherited disorder in dogs.
+Atopy may be an inherited disorder in dogs.
 Since environmental exposure to allergens is important in the development of disease, it cannot be prevented.
 Airborne allergens, such as plant pollens, are difficult to avoid, and there is little that can be done to prevent the development of atopy in a predisposed individual.
 Dogs that grow up in low allergen environments (dry climate with high elevation) may be less likely to develop symptoms.

 Managing atopy in your dog takes some patience.
-However, by combining different methods of therapy, paying attention to your dog’s environment as well as you can, and observing your pet so that you can begin treatment as early as possible, you can make your pet feel his best.
+However, by combining different methods of therapy, paying attention to your dog’s environment as well as you can, and observing your pet so that you can begin treatment as early as possible, you can make your pet feel their best.

 Information In-Depth on Atopy in Dogs

-Diseases that can appear similar to atopy include:
+Diseases that can resemble atopy include:

-Diagnosis In-Depth
+Diagnosis In-Depth on Allergies in Dogs

 Veterinary care should include diagnostic tests and subsequent treatment recommendations.